rafazgr/Multipantallas/README.md

 # Flutter Project

 This repository contains the source code of my first project in Flutter.
-This project was developed as part of the [Nombre de la asignatura] course in my Ingeniería en Computación Inteligente program.
+This project was developed as part of the Mobile Development.

 ---